 Originating the Deal

 Your broker will also work hard to market the deal.
-Their expertise in mergers and acquisitions gives them a reliable list of vetted buyers who might be interested.
+Their expertise in mergers and acquisitions provides them with a reliable list of vetted buyers who may be interested.

 The broker will also create a sales package, including a Confidential Business Review (CBR), to generate interest from buyers.
 Through targeting and social selling, they will confidentially discuss the value of investing in IT service businesses for sale in California.